CBICA/NiChart_Tissue_Segmentation/README.md

 NiChart_Tissue_Segmentation offers easy brain tissue segmantation.

 This is achieved through the [DLICV](https://github.com/CBICA/DLICV) and [FAST](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/FAST) methods.
-Intermediate step results are saved for easy access to the user.

 Given an input (sMRI) scan, NiChart_Tissue_Segmentation extracts the following:

-1. ICV mask
-2. ICV image
-3. Tissue segmentation
+1. Tissue segmentation
+2. Volumetric data (optional)

-This package uses [nnUNet](https://github.com/MIC-DKFZ/nnUNet/tree/nnunetv1) (version 1) as a basis model architecture for the deep learning parts, [nipype](https://nipy.org/packages/nipype/index.html) for the workflow management and various other [libraries](requirements.txt).
+This package uses [nnUNet](https://github.com/MIC-DKFZ/nnUNet/tree/nnunetv1) (version 1) as a basis model architecture for the deep learning parts, [FAST](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/FAST) for the tissue segmentation and various other [libraries](requirements.txt).

 It is available both as an installable package, as well as a [docker container](https://hub.docker.com/repository/docker/aidinisg/nichart_tissue_segmentation/general).
 Please see [Installation](#installation) and [Usage](#usage) for more information on how to use it.